GarimaMahajan20/SnakeGame/README.md

 # SnakeGame
-This is the snake game where we use the up , down , left and right arrows to move the snake towards the fruit in such a way that it wont encounter with any of  the walls.
+This is the game where we use the up , down , left and right arrows to move the snake towards the fruit in such a way that it wont encounter with any of  the walls.